5 Fertility Myths Busted.

 Of course, couples planning a baby are focussed on that goal.
 You want a child.

 I’ve observed it overtake lives.
 Rock relationships.
-Wipe out savings.
+Wipes out savings.
 Changes people.
 And I understand why.
 Because you long for a child.

 There are many routes to parenthood that you can choose – natural conception, fertility treatment, using donors, surrogacy, adoption.